mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 So very naturally, our practice is just to continue to practice in terms of the third type of ripeness, constantly.
 That is preserving the seed of the crops.

-So that’s why in the last sentence, Dogen Zenji kindly tells us, “It is good for the robe to be clean that all kinds of water are used.”
+So that’s why in the last sentence, Dōgen Zenji kindly tells us, “It is good for the robe to be clean that all kinds of water are used.”
 Everyday life.
 Using dharma-nature, using the bodhi-mind, practice, enlightenment, delusions, life and death, you wash.

 [...]
 But when you wash, we must clarify the principle – this is the truth, whoever you are – that there is a fish in dirty water.
 Your water becomes dirty, but in the dirty water, very clearly, there is a fish.
 That is perfect buddha-nature there.